 After I graduated, I wanted to explore the aspects of a mobile practice and since then I have started a mobile Massage Therapy practice; where I provide safe and effective treatments for clientele who may not have time or are not able to travel to a clinic for treatments.

 I became a Massage Therapist because I enjoy helping people and seeing positive changes in health with my clients.

 I currently am registered as a Massage Therapist with the College of Massage Therapists of Ontario (CMTO) and a member of the Registered Massage Therapists' of Ontario (RMTAO).

-My interests include playing tennis, a fascination with technology and jogging.
+My interests include playing tennis, jogging and technology.

 I am currently working at